Finite-temperature avalanches in 2D disordered Ising models: Barkhausen noise in the RBIM

-The lattice size for all the simulations is set to $L = 500$, and the external magnetic field is increased by steps of $\Delta B = 10^{-5}J$, where we recall that the average interaction energy is set to $J = 1$ so that it fixes the unit of measure for energy (and magnetic field).
+The lattice size for all the simulations is set to $L = 500$, and the external magnetic field is increased by steps of $\Delta B = 10^{-5}\bar{J}$, where we recall that the average interaction energy is set to $\bar{J} = 1$ so that it fixes the unit of measure for energy (and magnetic field).
 It is important to observe that the minimum size for the magnetization avalanches we record is basically limited by these two choices.
 On the one hand, avalanches of size smaller than $\Delta M=2/N$ are prevented by construction, as the minimum magnetization step is the flipping of a single spin.
 On the other hand, increasing the external field naturally induces a magnetization variation, and this adds up to the intermittent avalanche evolution.
 Using the largest possible systems and reducing the magnetic field steps sizes is then essential to broaden the magnetic avalanches' distributions obtained.
 With the very small step-size $\Delta B$ we choose, the thermalisation time turns out to be negligible.
 Moreover, albeit in the very first iterations the system is slightly out-of-equilibrium, this situation is closer to the real experimental setting, where the magnetic domains flip over under a slow but continuous tuning of the external magnetic field.
+As discussed in the previous section, this is an essential requirement which allows us to identify the magnetization avalanches we measure with the physical domain flipping which originates BN.